State Highway 255 (Maharashtra)

-Maharashtra State Highway 255 (MH SH 255) is a normal state highway in Nagpur and Wardha Districts, in the state of Maharashtra.
-This state highway touches Nagpur, Hingna, Kanolibara, Hingni, connecting with MSH-3 at Seloo.
-The inner ring road and outer ring road also crossing this highway.
+Maharashtra State Highway 255 (MH SH 255) is a normal state highway in Nagpur and Wardha Districts, in the Indian state of Maharashtra.
+This state highway connects the cities of Nagpur, Hingna, Kanolibara, and Hingni, and intersects MSH-3 at Seloo.
+The inner ring road and outer ring road also cross this highway.

 Summary

-This road is one of the important road in Nagpur District providing optional route for Wardha.
-The Hingna MIDC and Bor Wildlife Sanctuary are along with this highway.
+Maharashtra State Highway 255 is one of the most important roads in Nagpur District, and provides an optional route for Wardha.
+The Hingna MIDC and Bor Wildlife Sanctuary are both located along this highway.